Lawrence S. Churchill

-Lawrence S. Churchill was a colonel in United States Army Air Corp.
+Lawrence S. Churchill was a colonel in United States Army Air Corps.
 He was a fighter pilot during World War I, and was commander of the Far East Air Service Command, based in the Philippines during World War II.
 He was taken captive by the Japanese during their invasion of the Philippines, forced to march in the Death March of Bataan, and was imprisoned in a POW camp in Manchuria.
 He was later liberated at the conclusion of the war and returned to the United States and retired.

 Biography

 Lawrence Sprague Churchill was born June 10, 1890, in Ogdensburg, New York, son of John C. Churchill and Mary B. Churchill.
 He attended public school in Oswego, New York, Staunton Military Academy, and three years at Union College.
 He trained at the Aviation School, San Diego, and General Staff College 1918.
+Churchill later graduated from the Army Industrial College in 1933.

 He died on July 21, 1972.
-He was buried at the Myrtle Hill Cemetery Rome, Floyd County, Georgia on July 27, 1972, along side his wife, Bessie Moore Churchill.
+He was buried at the Myrtle Hill Cemetery Rome, Floyd County, Georgia on July 27, 1972, alongside his wife, Bessie Moore Churchill.

 Family Life

-Col Churchill married Bessie Ann Moore on January 17, 1920.
+Col. Churchill married Bessie Ann Moore on January 17, 1920.
 They had two sons, Lawrence S., Jr., and John C., III.

 Military service

+Churchill was commissioned as a second lieutenant on April 24, 1912.
 He was a member of the 1st Corp Observation Group, Corps Air Service Commander, 8th Army Corps.
 Commissioned Captain, May 1917, then Major July 1920.
 Commanding Officer at Souther Field, Georgia, Nov.
 1919 - 1922.
 America’s Air Intermediate Depot, Americus, Georgia, 1922.
 Commander of Langley Field, Virginia, 1937.
 Commander of Middletown, Pennsylvania, Air Field.
 Commander, Commander Nichols Fields, Philippines.